proteomicsunitcrg/qcloud2-pipeline/README.md

 * Install Nextflow.
 * Git clone pipeline: free space 1 GB.
 * Configure Nextflow: params.config and nextflow.config.
 * Run pipeline: nextflow run qcloud.nf -bg.
 This will pull all the Singularity images (around 2GB).
+Also chmod -R 770 and change max. mem.
 * Put file in incoming folder with the correct notation (labsysid from QCloud server).